brunenberg/brunenberg-portfolio-source/content/portfolio/bazaar.md

 +++

 ## Overview 🗺️
-‘Bazaar’ is a web application developed using the Laravel framework as part of an academic project.
+'Bazaar' is a web application developed using the Laravel framework as part of an academic project.
 It was collaboratively created by a team of two students.
 The platform is designed to integrate features reminiscent of “Marktplaats” and “iBood”, offering a unique marketplace experience.
 The application supports three distinct user roles: private advertisers, business advertisers, and customers.
 Each role is equipped with specific permissions and functionalities, enabling interactions with various entities such as products or companies.

 ### The user stories (without acceptance criteria, these are not included)
 - As a user, I can register on the platform (without the possibility of advertising)